Our Mission Statement

 Why We Do This

-Leadership Partners provides school and district leaders with new mindsets, unique learning, diagnosis and design tools , executive coaching and technical support to help them improve their schools at both the system and school level.
+Leadership Partners provides campus and district leaders with new mindsets, unique learning, diagnosis and design tools , executive coaching and technical support to help them improve their schools at both the system and school level.

 Developing the Whole Leader

 Grow Your Leadership!
 We use a unique blend of programming, faculty and tools to help develop the “whole leader.”

 Click Here to see our full Theory of Action for Developing the Whole Leader: lp-theory-of-action_v4-5.pdf

 - We provide premium programming using professors from the Jones Graduate School of Business , ranked #8 in the nation.